 Breadth and Flexibility

 The Biology major offers a rich variety of coursework addressing most of the areas of biology.
 The curriculum provides exposure to all areas of biology with complementary knowledge from courses in chemistry, physics, and math/statistics.
 The biology major provides five advising tracks or areas of specialization: Human Medicine and Pre-Med, Veterinary Medicine and Pre-Vet, Cellular and Molecular, Biodiversity and Evolution, Ecology and Conservation, and Teaching and Education.

 Beyond academics, there are many opportunities Biology majors can take advantage of during their degree program.
 Some of the most popular opportunities include:

-- Undergraduate research - Students who have interests in biological research are encouraged to become involved in the research projects of faculty members on campus.
+- Undergraduate research - Students are encouraged to become involved in faculty members’ research projects on campus.
 Those doing so may receive credit for the experience in BIOL 499 Undergraduate Research Experience.
-Making the effort to find a suitable research mentor and engaging in research work can be one of the most valuable experiences of an undergraduate education.
+Making an effort to find a suitable research mentor and engaging in research work can be one of the most valuable undergraduate education experiences.